Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 "You've seen for yourself," Endora said.

-"Not that I'm saying I believe you, but just outta curiosity, how come this 'latent effect' all of a sudden is becoming dominant today?," Darrin asked.
+"Not that I'm saying I believe you, but just outta curiosity, how come this 'latent effect' all of a sudden is becoming dominant today?"
+Darrin used quotation marks with his fingers.

 "From all the magic in your life," Endora replied.